 Hypnosis is a centuries-old practice that is receiving new attention.
 The American Medical Association has approved hypnosis training since 1958 and today many health care professionals use this approach to help people with weight problems, cigarette smoking and chronic stress.
 Because hypnosis is a state of heightened suggestibility brought on by increased relaxation, people can learn a variety of ways to deal with stress-related behavioral patterns.

 Hypnosis seems to hold great potential for those suffering from IBS.
 One study showed a clinical improvement in 85 percent of patients under 50 years of age.
-Be sure you’re working with a well-trained, licensed hypnotherapist.
+Be sure you’re working with a well-trained, licensed hypnotherapist that has their hypnotherapy diploma.
 Again, he or she may be a physician, a psychologist, or a nurse-practitioner.
 Most important of all, have a positive attitude.
 Self-motivation is helpful in changing any behavior.

 Daily exercise is a great way to reduce stress, and it makes people feel better psychologically as well as physically.
 Allow enough time for regular bowel movements.
 Trying to postpone a movement rather than rushing it, which will only cause more anxiety and aggravate your symptoms.
 Relaxation is an important key to the successful management of irritable bowel syndrome.

 Sometimes drugs can help provide symptomatic relief.
 However, know that no one medication will be effective in everyone with IBS.
 If an individual mostly has diarrhea, his or her physician may recommend loperamide (Imodium), or, on rare occasions cholestyramine (Questran).
 If severe constipation is the primary problem, consider taking natural vegetable fiber like bran or psyllium.
 Try food sources of fiber before buying an over-the-counter fiber supplement.